 01.01 Provide requirements for inspection issue screening.

-01.02 Demonstrate how to apply the more-than-minor screening questions.
+01.02 Demonstrate how to apply the more-than-minor (MTM) screening questions.

 01.03 Ensure that all violations of Nuclear Regulatory Commission (NRC) requirements by power reactor licensees are appropriately dispositioned in accordance with the NRC Enforcement Policy.
 This includes traditional enforcement violations which cannot be addressed only through the Reactor Oversight Process (ROP).